911 (emergency telephone number): Enhanced 911

 Enhanced 911 (E-911 or E911) automatically gives the dispatcher the caller's location, if available.
-Enhanced 911 is available in most areas, including approximately 96 percent of the U.S.
+Enhanced 911 is available in most areas, including approximately 96 percent of the US.

-In all North American jurisdictions, special legislation permits emergency operators to obtain a 911 caller's telephone number and location information.
+In all North American jurisdictions, legislation permits emergency operators to obtain a 911 caller's telephone number and location information.
 This information is gathered by mapping the calling phone number to an address in a database.
 This database function is known as Automatic Location Identification (ALI).
 The database is generally maintained by the local telephone company, under a contract with the PSAP.
 Each telephone company has its standards for the formatting of the database.
 Most ALI databases have a companion database known as the MSAG, Master Street Address Guide.
 The MSAG describes address elements including the exact spellings of street names, and street number ranges.

 To locate a mobile telephone geographically, there are two general approaches: some form of radiolocation from the cellular network, or to use a Global Positioning System receiver built into the phone itself.
 Both approaches are described by the radio resource location services protocol (LCS protocol).
 Depending on the mobile phone hardware, one of two types of location information can be provided to the operator.
 The first is Wireless Phase One (WPH1), which is the tower location and the direction the call came from, and the second is Wireless Phase Two (WPH2), which provides an estimated GPS location.

 In response to E-911 challenges inherent to IP phone systems, specialized technology has been developed to locate callers in the event of an emergency.
-Some of these new technologies allow the caller to be located down to the specific office on a particular floor of a building.
+Some of these technologies allow the caller to be located down to the specific office on a particular floor of a building.
 These technologies support a wide range of organizations with IP telephony networks.
 These offerings are available for service providers offering hosted IP PBX and residential Voice over Internet Protocol (VoIP) services.
-This increasingly important segment in IP phone technology includes E-911 call routing services and automated phone tracking appliances.
+This segment of IP phone technology includes E-911 call routing services and automated phone tracking appliances.
 Many of these services have been established according to FCC, CRTC, and NENA i2 standards, to help enterprises and service providers reduce liability concerns and meet E-911 regulations.